-This article will study how such criteria influence a business analyst’s salary in 2022.
-We’ve based our overview on data from several job portals, including Glassdoor and PayScale, public data from the U.S. Bureau of Labor Statistics, and job surveys, like the O’Reilly Data Science Salary surveys.
+This article will study how such criteria influence a business analyst’s salary in 2024.
+We’ve based our overview on data from several job portals, including Glassdoor and PayScale, public data from the U.S. Bureau of Labor Statistics, and job surveys.
 This focus will cover the United States, United Kingdom, European Union, and Canada to give great insights wherever you are based.

 Business Analyst Salaries by Experience